NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1
 ```

-## D. Implications for mental health in EA overall, guided by some insightful comments made by the respondents.
+## D. Crucial considerations for mental health in EA.

 Some of the questions asked their respondents for their thoughts, and I really appreciated some of the long and insightful answers.
 Here, I paraphrase and expand on some of the key ideas and leave a technical comment for the footnotes [1].
 I have found these comments very useful as a way to think about the problem of mental health in EA overall.